tasket/wyng-backup/README.md

 When used with the `send` command, data chunks from the new backup will be sent only if they don't already exist somewhere in the archive.
-If its a duplicate, the chunk will be linked instead of sent and stored, possibly saving time and disk space.
+If its a duplicate, the chunk will be linked instead of sent and stored, saving disk space and possibly time and bandwith.

-The tradeoff for deduplicating is longer startup time for Wyng, in addition to using more memory and CPU during backups.
+The tradeoff for deduplicating is longer startup time for Wyng, in addition to using more memory and CPU resources during backups.
 Using `--dedup` works best if you are backing-up multiple volumes that have a lot of the same content and/or you are backing-up over a slow Internet link.

 `--autoprune=(off | on | min | full)` (experimental)